 “Family certification level” (FCL) means a CO2 emission level declared by the manufacturer that is at or above emission test results for all emission-data engines.
 The FCL serves as the emission standard for the engine family with respect to certification testing if it is different than the otherwise applicable standard.
 The FCL must be expressed to the same number of decimal places as the emission standard it replaces.

 “Family emission limit” (FEL) means an emission level declared by the manufacturer to serve in place of an otherwise applicable emission standard (other than CO2 standards) under the Average, Banking, and Trading Program.
-The FEL must be expressed to the same number of decimal places as the emission standard it replaces.
+The FEL must be expressed to the same number of decimal places as the emission standard it replaces, except for legacy engine families.
+For legacy engine families, the manufacturer has the option to specify the NOx and/or PM FEL to either 2 or 3 decimal places, for example, a manufacturer can specify a PM FEL of 0.01 g/bhp-hr or 0.005 g/bhp-hr.
 The FEL serves as the emission standard for the engine family with respect to all required testing except certification testing for CO2.
 The CO2 FEL is equal to the CO2 FCL multiplied by 1.03 and rounded to the same number of decimal places as the standard (e.g., the nearest whole g/hp-hr for the 2016 CO2 standards).

 “Heavy-Duty Transient Federal Test Procedure” or “FTP cycle” means the test procedure specified in 40 CFR § 86.007-11(a)(2), as amended October 25, 2016, incorporated by reference herein, for heavy-duty diesel engines, and the test procedure specified in 40 CFR § 86.008-10(a)(2), as amended on October 25, 2016, incorporated by reference herein, for heavy-duty Otto-cycle engines.